Data Protection Policy

 - Adequate, relevant and not excessive

 Ultimate Cheer will monitor the data held for our purposes, ensuring we hold neither too much nor too little data in respect of the individuals about whom the data are held.
 If data given or obtained are excessive for such purpose, they will be immediately deleted or destroyed.

 - Accurate and up-to-date

 We may ask members to complete forms from year-to-year in order to maintain accurate and up-to-date records.
 All amendments will be made immediately, and data no longer required will be deleted or destroyed.
 It is the responsibility of individuals and organisations to ensure the data held by us are accurate and up-to-date.
-Completion of an appropriate form (provided by us) will be taken as an indication that the data contained are accurate.
+Completion of an appropriate form (available on our website) will be taken as an indication that the data contained are accurate.
 Individuals should notify us of any changes, to enable personnel records to be updated accordingly.
 It is the responsibility of the Association to act upon notification of changes to data, amending them where relevant.

 - Not kept longer than necessary

 We discourage the retention of data for longer than it is required.
 If the member is over 18, member records will be kept for up to 3 years after the member has left and will then be destroyed.
 If the member is under 18, member records will be kept until the member’s 21st birthday and will then be destroyed.
 Please note this does not include photographs and videos, personal contact details on our email marketing lists and financial records.
 Safeguarding records will be kept indefinitely.

 Data collected from prospective new members is kept private and stored securely until a time it is no longer required or has no use.

 - Processed in accordance with the individual’s rights